geoglrb/vr-prototype-workshop/README.md

 You can download it here: https://code.visualstudio.com/download

 ### Step 2.
-Install a terminal client
+Install a terminal client for command line interactions (CLI)

 - Are you on a Mac or Linux?
 Great.
 It's already installed!
 And it’s called: Terminal.
   - You can find it in your applications folder.
+  - Run it.
 - Are you on Windows?
 Use the Command Prompt
   - You can get to the CMD application by selecting `Win + R` keys on your keyboard.
 Then, type `cmd`

 ### Step 3.
-Install Node
+Install/update Node

 Check if you need to install node with the following command in your terminal

 - `node -v`
-- If a version number is returned you have it installed, if not continue on to install node.
+- If a version number of at least 8.12.0 should be returned, if not continue on to install/update node.

-Node is a JavaScript runtime.
-What is a runtime?
-It's a piece of software that understands code you write in a specific language – in this case, the language is JavaScript.
-It powers a lot of websites you visit everyday, and is very easy to set up.
-You won't need to right anything for Node, but some of the other software we'll install requires it in order to run; for instance a command called NPM (node package manager).
-NPM allows you to install JavaScript based projects and run execute them on both personal and server based computers.

 You can download it here: https://nodejs.org/en/